 COOKERY

 All children have the opportunity to cook throughout their school life.
 This activity can be used to teach the children about good hygiene, the need for safety whilst cooking and healthy eating habits.
-No children should use the cooker or kitchen utensils unsupervised.
+Under no circumstances should pupils enter the Children’s Kitchen, use the cooker or kitchen utensils, unsupervised.

 ELECTRICITY